MoeinSarbandi/moeinsarbandi.github.io/_projects/10_project.md

     The adaptive-gain observer model used as the fixed baseline for the comparison.
 </div>

-The students implemented and compared these gain strategies under matched wind/wave conditions, evaluating estimation accuracy and robustness.
+The students implemented and compared these gain strategies, plus a constant-gain baseline, under matched wind/wave conditions, evaluating estimation accuracy and robustness.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">